swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 swiftinterface (for all modules, not just the standard library), but this attribute can be used to override that behavior for the standard library.

-## `@_silgen_name("cName")`
+## `@_silgen_name([raw: ]"cName")`

-Changes the symbol name for a function, similar to an ASM label in C, except that the platform symbol mangling (leading underscore on Darwin) is maintained.
+Changes the symbol name for a function or a global, similar to an ASM label in
+C. Unlike ASM labels in C, the platform symbol mangling (leading underscore on Darwin) is maintained, unless "raw:" is used, in which case the name provided is expected to already be mangled.

 Since this has label-like behavior, it may not correspond to any declaration;
-if so, it is assumed that the function is implemented in C.
+if so, it is assumed that the function/global is implemented in C.

 A function defined by `@_silgen_name` is assumed to use the Swift ABI.